AU Launch

 If the applicant is already incorporated, then the money is granted to the company.
 If the project has not yet formed a company, then the money is granted to the department of the primary applicant.

 Our current appropriation from The Ministry of Higher Education does not allow for overhead.
 However, it does permit a certain amount of the grant to be used for direct administrative cost by the Department.
 Therefore we have the following policy: Non-incorporated projects by employee teams can apply for up to 20% of the activity costs for direct administrative costs.
-However, the cost is considered part of the total application (an application cannot supersede DKK 250,000 including administration).
+However, the cost is considered part of the total application (an application cannot supersede DKK 400,000 including administration).
 Also, it is the applied amount including administrative cost that decides which evaluation tier the application falls under.
+Incorporated projects can not apply for administrative costs

 Since we only fund documented costs, then it is relevant to ask if we also pay for the VAT on the invoice: